wechat-miniprogram/minigame-unity-webgl-transform/Design/UsingMemoryProfiler.md

  AssetBundle Storage Memory: select sum(size) from alloc_used where callback like "%AssetBundle_LoadFromMemory%" or callback like "%OnFinishReceiveData%" or callback like "%AssetBundleLoadFromStream%"

- AssetBundle Info:  select sum(size) from alloc_used where callback like "%get_assetBundle%"
+ AssetBundle Info:  select sum(size) from alloc_used where callback like "%get_assetBundle%" and callback not like "%AwakeFromLoad%"

  AssetBundle TypeTree: select sum(size) from alloc_used where callback like "%TypeTree%"

  Lua: select sum(size) from alloc_used where callback like "%luaY_parser%" or callback like "%luaH_resize%" or callback like "%luaM_realloc%"